GitHub’s code review tools are excellent. There are many benefits to your team and to VIP in using GitHub directly for code review, including:

 GitHub Flow is a branch-based workflow that streamlines reviews and deployment.
 The diagram above describes the workflow:

 - When you want to work on a bug fix or new feature, create and switch to a new branch locally.

 - Develop, make changes, commit, and as desired push up the branch.

-- When your branch is ready for VIP review, open* a Pull Request against the
+- When your branch is ready for code review, open a Pull Request (PR) against the

 masterbranch (for production sites).